Conversational Recommendation: Theoretical Model and Complexity Analysis: Summary and Outlook

-Regarding potential future works, remember that the problem formalization chosen in our work targets at the predominant class of CRS in the literature---systems that interactively elicit user preferences regarding item features---and covers a set of common interaction types in these types of systems.
-For the purpose of the current study, we however limited our formalization to two basic types of providing positive or negative preferences: \emph{(a)} by providing information about individual feature values, and \emph{(b)} by providing feedback for individual items as a whole.
+The problem formalization chosen in our work targets the predominant class of \crs in the literature---systems that interactively elicit user preferences regarding item features---and covers a set of common interaction types in these types of systems.
+For the purpose of the current study, we however limited our formalization to two basic preference elicitation steps: \emph{(a)} by providing information about individual feature values, and \emph{(b)} by providing feedback for individual items as a whole.
 In our future work, we plan to extend the formalization to allow users to state preferences on combination of feature values, \eg ``\textit{I don't like open-air Japanese restaurants}'', or ``\textit{I like ocean-view, romantic Italian restaurants}''.
-Other simplifications in our current work that we will address in the future include the consideration of multi-valued features, both in the queries and the item catalog, and situations where individual item features might be unknown.
+Other simplifications in our current work that will be addressed in the future include the consideration of multi-valued features, both in the queries and the item catalog, and situations where individual item features might be unknown.

 Finally, we see another and potentially more far-reaching direction for future research in the explicit consideration of individual long-term user preferences in the interactive recommendation process.
-Technically, this may for example be implemented by the introduction of a function that predicts, based on past behavior of a user, if she will be satisfied by a certain item $I$ in the ongoing conversation.
-The corresponding goal of \crs development would then be to devise efficient strategies that drive the user towards those items that the system assumes she will most probably choose, again with the aim of optimizing the efficiency of the process.